vladfatu/gemma-rover/README.md

 We were planning on using an agentic framework like ADK or smolagents for making decisions but we couldn't make them fit our use case and decided to implement our own setup that calls the LLM directly.
 Since this is a rover on Mars, it should think continuously, not just try to do a task and wait for further instructions.
 It should also be able to stop doing the task if there are threats to it's safety or it's longterm operational integrity.
 The way we think about it is that the rover should get the information it needs (about the environment, about itself and it's homebase, about it's long running task) every few seconds and decide what to do next.

 So we implemented what we call an Agentic Control Loop.
 On the main thread, we have a loop that prompts the LLM every few seconds with the current state of the robot and the environment.
 The LLM then decides what action to do next and spawns a thread to execute that action.
-In most cases, the action will take longer that it takes to go through the loop, so if the LLM decides to do the same action, nothing will.
+In most cases, the action will take longer that it takes to go through the loop, so if the LLM decides to do the same action, nothing will happen.
 However, if it decides to do a different action, it will cancel the previous action and spawn a new thread to execute that action.
 This way, the LLM can make decisions in close to real-time.

 In our current setup, Gemma 3n:4eb is used on a Macbook(M2) and the loop runs at about 30 thoughts per minute.
 For our tests, we capped this at 3 thoughts per minute(run the loop every 20 seconds) to avoid having too many logs, but depending on the task, it can be increased.